kiarka7/plm-vs-p2rank-kinases/data/README.md

 All subsequent processing steps (filtering, prediction mapping, evaluation, and reporting) are fully scripted and reproducible.

+### Report and figures

+The directory `_combined_final_CLEAN/`  contains aggregated figures and reports generated from the evaluation outputs.

 ### Protein structures

 Atomic protein structures (.cif files) are not included in this archive.